Physical Medicine & Rehab (PM&R) – Conditions We Treat

 Orthopedic and musculoskeletal disorders affect the nerves, tendons, joints, muscles, cartilage and spine.
 They can lead to several conditions, including tendonitis, osteoarthritis, rheumatoid arthritis and fibromyalgia.
 In addition, disorders of the muscles, bones and joints may cause pain, interrupted sleep, aching, stiffness and fatigue.

 Babies born before 37 completed weeks of gestation (more than three weeks before their due date) are considered premature.
 Labor that begins before 37 weeks is called preterm labor.
 Premature infants have less time to develop in the womb making their organs more vulnerable to weakness and illness.
 We help premature infants with our rehabilitation and therapy programs.

 Spasticity causes rigid or stiff muscles.
 It occurs when the portion of the brain that controls movement or nerves is damaged.
 In these cases, signals from the brain to the spinal cord are interrupted.
 Spasticity may affect speech or lead to abnormal posture, physical disabilities and repetitive motions.

 Spina bifida occurs when a baby’s spinal column does not close completely before birth, leaving a portion of the spinal column exposed.
 Spina bifida damages the exposed spinal cord and nerves.
-It may cause mobility issues, learning difficulties and urinary or bowel problems.
+It may cause mobility issues, learning difficulties, and urinary or bowel problems.

 Spinal cord injury